 Background: Dee worked in neurology with a focus on epilepsy for nine years.
 She also worked in clinic serving children of international adoption and taught nursing school for 17 years.
 She coordinated the ketogenic diet program, vagal nerve stimulator and Tuberous Sclerosis Clinic at The Children’s Hospital, Denver.
 Dee developed and managed the New Onset Seizure Clinic at Cincinnati Children’s Hospital Medical Center.
 She has published in the areas of gastroesophageal reflux, epilepsy, adoption and medication management.
 She received the Senior Instructor with Distinction Award in 2009.
 Dee is the mother of four children, one of which is hearing impaired.
 3

-12 Dr. Espinosa is the Associate Director for Science at the Linda Crnic Institute for Down Syndrome.
+Dr. Espinosa assumed the position of Executive Director at the Linda Crnic Institute for Down Syndrome in July 2017.
 He is also a Professor in the Department of Pharmacology at the University of Colorado Denver School of Medicine, the co-Leader of the Molecular Oncology program at the University of Colorado Cancer Center, and the founding Director of the Functional Genomics Facility at the University of Colorado.

 Dr. Espinosa received his B.S. in Biology from the Universidad Nacional de Mar del Plata, Argentina, in 1994, and a PhD in Biology from the Universidad de Buenos Aires, Argentina, in 1999.
 Supported by a fellowship from the PEW Charitable Trusts, Dr. Espinosa completed his post-doctoral training at the Salk Institute for Biological Studies in La Jolla, California.
 In 2004, supported by a fellowship from the Leukemia and Lymphoma Society, he began his independent appointment at the University of Colorado Boulder, in the Department of Molecular, Cellular and Developmental Biology.
 In 2009 he was appointed to the Howard Hughes Medical Institute as an Early Career Scientist, an appointment that he held until his move from Boulder to the Anschutz Medical Campus in 2015.